 What made the difference was whether or not you had an optional package installed on your vehicle, which gave you additional accessories that allowed you to pull much more weight with your Jeep.

 - Patriots that had the 2.0L engine equipped had a maximum capacity of 1,000 lbs.

 - Patriots that had the 2.4L engine equipped had a maximum capacity of between 1,000-2,000 lbs.

 Tow Packages: There were only two separate packages that were available, but these were the main "variable" that affected the overall weight rating specifications.

 The choices were between a standard trailer tow prep package and another package that Jeep calls the Freedom Drive II off-road package which came with everything that the prep package came with, plus additional features, that were geared more towards off-road use.

-Towing Capacity: The overall capacity for the Jeep Patriots over the years really didn't change at all, in fact, the 1,000 - 2,000 pound capacity range was true for all model years.
+Overall Capacity: The overall towing capacity for the Jeep Patriots ranged from 1,000-2,000 lbs. over the years really didn't change at all, in fact, that capacity range was true for all model years.
 The only variables I noticed were in the engine/package combinations and small differences in the maximum trailer tongue weight ratings for some model years.

 Other than that, everything stayed the same over the years.

 Some of the models I have listed below share the same exact specifications and weight ratings in the charts I found in the owner's manuals.

 Instead of reposting the same chart multiple times for each model year, I consolidated the model years that shared the same specifications and grouped them together, but the information was exactly the same.